pinojs/pino/docs/help.md

 <a id="filter-logs"></a>
 ## Log Filtering
-The Pino philosophy advocates common, pre-existing, system utilities.
+The Pino philosophy advocates common, preexisting, system utilities.

 Some recommendations in line with this philosophy are: